 Growth and experimentation

-Product analytics unlocks the metrics by which hypotheses are made and meaningful engagement is measured: adoption by monthly active users (MAU), adoption by daily active users (DAU), stickiness by return rate over time, breadth across features or products, depth across users in a specific cohort or account, and how they relate to business metrics.
+Product analytics unlock the metrics by which hypotheses are made and meaningful engagement is measured: adoption by monthly active users (MAU), adoption by daily active users (DAU), stickiness by return rate over time, breadth across features or products, depth across users in a specific cohort or account, and how they relate to business metrics.
 With product analytics, product managers, UX designers, and growth strategists can observe a challenge or opportunity, develop a plan, deploy the change, measure outcomes, and iterate with minimal latency or dependencies.

 For product managers, UX designers, and growth strategists alike, the application of product analytics starts with a question to answer.
 Examples of common questions that can be answered by product analytics include: